ozrien/HERO-DriverStation/README.md

 7. Click OK and exit out of everything
 ## Flashing the HERO
 1. Connect HERO to computer using A to A USB cable
-2. While connecting HERO to computer, hold down button putting it into bootloader mode
+2. While connecting HERO to computer, hold down the button on the HERO putting it into bootloader mode
 3. Open Lifeboat imager
 4. Select correct firmware, at the time of this writing it was 0.11.2.0.crf
 5. Press Image HERO

+For more information on flashing the HERO, go [here](http://www.ctr-electronics.com/downloads/pdf/HERO%20User's%20Guide.pdf) to the user guide

 <img src="Documentation/HEROFlashing.PNG" width="500"/>